TencentARC/ArcNerf/docs/datasets.md

 For fair comparison, test/val images have not overlapping with train images.
 - The cameras are aligned flatten.
 Adjust the poses/bounds by range to avoid large xyz values.
 - scene_name: scene_name that is the folder name under `LLFF`.
 Use it to be identifier.
+- test_holdout: is used for separating the train/test images.
 - NDC: We support NDC Space conversion if you set `ndc_space=True` in dataset.
   - In the original implementation, even they use `ndc_space` rays for sampling, the view_dirs sent to radianceNet is still in non-ndc space.
 We don't follow it here but only used `ndc rays_d` as view_dirs.
 But notice that this affects